-In order to settle a California estate, the person named as the personal representative in the will, or an heir in the event someone dies without a will, must get the court’s authority to do so.
-The court will not contact the personal representative or the heir of the estate directly.
-Instead, the personal representative or heir must petition the court themselves for an order that gives them the authority to settle the estate.
+In order to settle a California estate, the personal representative or heir must obtain the court’s authority to act as such.
+However, the court will not contact the personal representative or the heir of the estate directly.
+Instead, this individual must petition the court for an order granting them the authority to settle the estate.
 This order is commonly called letters testamentary or letters administration.

 How to Obtain Letters Testamentary

 Alternatives to Letters Testamentary

 If an estate is valued under $166,250, there are several alternative ways to legally distribute assets to beneficiaries or heirs.

 First, if the estate has no real property and the assets total under $166,250, the administrator can prepare an affidavit form and present it to the agency holding the asset.
 This process easily transfers bank accounts, stocks, or other personal property with small balances in the decedent’s name.

 Second, if the estate consists of real property and other assets with a cumulative total value under $55,425, the beneficiaries can file a court affidavit to request the distribution of property.
 However, note that all beneficiaries must file and sign this affidavit – NOT the representative.

 Third, if the estate consists of real property and other assets with a total value under $166,250, the beneficiaries can file a small estate petition to request distribution of property.
 All beneficiaries must also sign and file this petition – NOT the representative.

 Last, a spouse can file a spousal petition to transfer spousal or community property.
 This process works well if all the property in the estate is community property or designated to a spouse in a will.
 However, if the decedent dies intestate with some property left to other beneficiaries, a spousal petition cannot settle that part of the estate.
 Thus, depending on the value of the remaining property, the representative may still need to file probate.